- CANCER — A LEADING CAUSE OF DEATH OF MANKIND

 - Nigeria now has the seventh lowest life expectancy in the world (down from the twelfth lowest in 2014)

-- India has over 120 comprehensive cancer centres; Nigeria has none.
+- India has over 200 comprehensive cancer centres (CCC); Nigeria has none.
 Several smaller African nations such as Egypt, South Africa, Mozambique, Kenya, Uganda and Tanzania also have CCC.

-- In the absence of Mobile Cancer Centres (MCC), most Nigerians have no access to basic cancer screening, in the absence of CCC, most Nigerians have no access to optimal cancer treatment.
+- In the absence of CCC, most Nigerians have no access to optimal cancer treatment.

 - CANCER —-MOST RELATED DEATHS CAN BE PREVENTED